USSCltd/georipe/README.md

 So, suppose, we want to find some networks...
 For example, "The North Atlantic Treaty Organization" (we use '%' as substitution char for more fully searching):

-`ripe -netname nato-%`
+`rwhois -netname nato-%`

 Next, we can see where this networks are located:

-`ripe -netname nato-% inetnum | geoip -networks -`
+`rwhois -netname nato-% inetnum | geoip -networks -`

 Also we can import results into KML-file:

-`ripe -netname nato-% inetnum | geoip -networks - -kml > nato.kml`
+`rwhois -netname nato-% inetnum | geoip -networks - -kml > nato.kml`

 Next example.
 We try to find some nuclear object through simply query:

-`ripe -descr %nuclear% inetnum descr country`
+`rwhois -descr %nuclear% inetnum descr country`

 Lets try find all networks around some nuclear station.
 For example Fukushima (20 kilemeters radius):